 Verify that the given time is not greater than 1300.
 1830 is greater than 1300.
 You can also apply the subtraction rule to the hours 18 + 12.
 This is 6 = hours.

-The minutes count exactly the same in Military Time as Standard Time.
+The minutes count the same in Military Time as in Standard Time.
 30 mins remain.

-Add an additional colon between the hours and minutes, and you’ll get 6:06.
+Add a colon between the hours and minutes, and you’ll get 6:06.

 1830 is greater than 1200.
 Therefore, as per the rule above, add an hour to the calculation time.
 The result will be 6:06 PM.
 This is the normal time.